Allakos Privacy and Cookies Policy

 We may supplement or combine information we collect online with personal information about you from other sources, which could include commercially available sources, such as public databases and data aggregators to the extent permitted by applicable data protection laws.

-Occasionally we may obtain sensitive personal information about you, for example, if you voluntarily provide information about your health, ethnicity or race as part of a request for information.
+Occasionally we may obtain sensitive personal information about you, for example, if you voluntarily provide information about your health, ethnicity or race as part of an application or request for information.
 By providing us with your sensitive personal information, you consent to us processing that information for the purposes set out in this Privacy Notice or any collection notice provided to you.

 We may collect information about your browser and/or device that you use to access our Sites (like the type of browser and browser settings and the device identification number).
 Device information may or may not be personally identifiable depending upon whether it is linked to the identity of the user.